Plant diagnosis

 Outdoor plants do not fail for one single reason.
 Weather, water, pests, disease pressure, and season timing all overlap.

-A useful diagnosis flow starts from the symptom you can actually see and then narrows the next check down.
+A useful diagnosis starts from the symptom you can actually see and then narrows the next check down.

 Outdoor problems still need the same thing: likely cause first, then a practical next step.